-2.1.
-Presence of a Prohibited Substance or its Metabolites or Markers in a Player's Sample
+- 2.1.
+Presence of a Prohibited Substance or its Metabolites or Markers in a Player's Sample - 2.1.1.

-- 2.1.1.
 It is each Player's personal duty to ensure that no Prohibited Substance enters his/her body.
 Players are responsible for any Prohibited Substance or its Metabolites or Markers found to be present in their Samples.
 Accordingly, it is not necessary that intent, fault, negligence or knowing Use on the Player's part be demonstrated in order to establish an anti-doping rule violation under article 2.1. - 2.1.2.
-Sufficient proof of an anti-doping rule violation under article 2.1 is established by any of the following: presence of a Prohibited Substance or its Metabolites or Markers in the Player's A Sample where the Player waives analysis of the B Sample and the B Sample is not analysed; or, where the Player's B Sample is analysed and the analysis of the Player's B Sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the Player's A Sample; or, where the Player's B Sample is split into two bottles and the analysis of the second bottle confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the first bottle. - 2.1.3.
-Excepting those substances for which a quantitative threshold is specifically identified on the Prohibited List or International Standards, the presence of any quantity of a Prohibited Substance or its Metabolites or Markers in a Player's Sample shall constitute an anti-doping rule violation. - 2.1.4.
-As an exception to the general rule of this article 2.1, the Prohibited List may establish special criteria for the evaluation of Prohibited Substances that can also be produced endogenously.
+Sufficient proof of an anti-doping rule violation under article 2.1 is established by any of the following: presence of a Prohibited Substance or its Metabolites or Markers in the Player's A Sample where the Player waives analysis of the B Sample and the B Sample is not analysed; or, where the Player's B Sample is analysed and the analysis of the Player's B Sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the Player's A Sample; or, where the Player's A or B Sample is split into two (2) parts and the analysis of the confirmation part of the split Sample confirms the presence or its Metabolites or Markers found in the first part of the split Sample or the Player waives analysis of the confirmation part of the split Sample.
+The Anti-Doping Organisation with Results Management responsibility may, at its discretion, choose to have the B Sample analysed even if the Player does not request the analysis of the B Sample. - 2.1.3.
+Excepting those substances for which a Decision Limit is specifically identified in the Prohibited List or a Technical Document, the presence of any reported quantity of a

+Prohibited Substance or its Metabolites or Markers in a Player's Sample shall constitute an anti-doping rule violation.
-2.2.
-Use or Attempted Use by a Player of a Prohibited Substance or a Prohibited Method

-- 2.2.1.
-It is each Player's personal duty to ensure that no Prohibited Substance enters his/her body and that no Prohibited Method is used.
+- 2.1.4.
+As an exception to the general rule of this article 2.1, the Prohibited List, International Standards or Technical Documents may establish special criteria for reporting or the evaluation of certain Prohibited Substances. - 2.2.
+Use or Attempted Use by a Player of a Prohibited Substance or a Prohibited Method - 2.2.1.
+It is the Player's personal duty to ensure that no Prohibited Substance enters his/her body and that no Prohibited Method is used.
 Accordingly, it is not necessary that intent, fault, negligence or knowing Use on the Player's part be demonstrated in order to establish an anti-doping rule violation for Use of a Prohibited Substance or a Prohibited Method. - 2.2.2.
 The success or failure of the Use or Attempted Use of a Prohibited Substance or Prohibited Method is not material.
-It is sufficient that the Prohibited Substance or Prohibited Method was Used or Attempted to be Used for an anti-doping rule violation to be committed.
+It is sufficient that the Prohibited Substance or Prohibited Method was Used or Attempted to be Used for an anti-doping rule violation to be committed. - 2.3.

-2.3.
 Evading, refusing or failing to submit to Sample collection

-Evading Sample collection, or without compelling justification refusing or failing to submit to Sample collection after notification in accordance with these Regulations.
+Evading Sample collection or refusing or failing to submit to Sample collection without compelling justification after notification by a duly authorised Person.